Clinical-Genomics/scout/README.md

 SCOUT_CONFIG=./config.py gunicorn --workers 4 --bind 0.0.0.0:8080 scout.server.auto:app
 ```

-For added security and flexibility, we recommend a reverse proxy solution like NGIX.
+For added security and flexibility, we recommend a reverse proxy solution like NGINX.

 ### Setting up a user login system